 Future hypotheses also need to address differentiations in the measurement of ADHD.
 For example, Nikkelen et al. (10) argued that violent media use may be more strongly related to impulsivity than to hyperactivity and attention problems.
 And some recent empirical work suggests that screen media use is related differently to hyperactivity than to attention problems (42).
 Because existing studies have often clustered the three ADHD-related behaviors, we are unable to clearly identify which ADHD-related behaviors are affected most.
-In fact, the ADHD literature, as well as the Diagnostic and Statistical Manual of Mental Disorders (DSM) (76) and most contemporary measures of ADHD subtypes: ADHD-inattentive subtype, ADHD-hyperactive/ impulsive subtype, and ADHD-combined subtype (30, 76).
+In fact, the ADHD literature, as well as the Diagnostic and Statistical Manual of Mental Disorders (DSM) (76) and most contemporary measures of ADHD, focus on an ADHD classification that distinguishes three ADHD subtypes: ADHD-inattentive subtype, ADHD-hyperactive/impulsive subtype, and ADHD-combined subtype (30, 76).